 Duwa held a hand to her heart to keep it from jumping out of her chest and turned around to find a girl standing a few feet away from her, still clapping as she openly stared at Duwa in awe.
 Her skin was as white as the moon, the hair growing out of her head like a soft crown of cotton which she held together with a colourful piece of chitenje.
 Her eyebrows and the eyelashes that fanned her wide eyes were the same cotton white and her mouth – still hanging open – a rosebud pink.
-Duwa had never seen her in the village before.
+Duwa had never seen anyone like her in the village before.

 Duwa bent to pick up the vegetables, muttering her thanks.